tarwn/lessthandot-hugo/blogs/content/posts/2013-06-26-bluemetal-architects-chicago-and-the.md

   <a href="/media/blogs/All/index.png?mtime=1372254455"><img src="/wp-content/uploads/blogs/All/index.png?mtime=1372254455" alt="" width="380" height="51" align="left" /></a>
 </div>

-It's been a bit longer than a month, back when I posted “<a href="/index.php/ITProfessionals/ProfessionalDevelopment/a-month-with-bluemetal" target="_blank">A Month with BlueMetal</a>”.
+It's been a bit longer than a month, back when I posted "<a href="/index.php/ITProfessionals/ProfessionalDevelopment/a-month-with-bluemetal" target="_blank">A Month with BlueMetal</a>".
 I'm going on several months now and have started a building process in my own professional development that is down a path that fits right into where I wanted for all the goals I've made.
-Standing by my own quote of, “_The last month has done nothing but solidify the fact that joining BlueMetal was, to say the least, a great decision_” the feeling is as strong as ever.
+Standing by my own quote of, "_The last month has done nothing but solidify the fact that joining BlueMetal was, to say the least, a great decision_" the feeling is as strong as ever.
 The best part of all of this is, the opportunity is there for someone else to reach the same goal of finding a place that has the model and potential as BlueMetal Architects does.